Are you thinking of traveling from Medellin to Guatape?

 Below I’m going to show you the most efficient way to get to Guatape, one of the best attractions to visit from Medellin.

 Medellin is the second-largest city in Colombia!
-The weather is great here, but if you really want to make the most of your stay in Colombia, you’ll need to get out of the city and see what else the country has to offer.
+The weather is great, but if you really want to make the most of your stay in Colombia, you’ll need to get out of the city and see what else the region has to offer.

 As you may already know Medellin is one of the most important cities in Colombia, and not only can you enjoy spring-like temperatures all year round, but there are some great places to visit nearby.